rgc2000/open-vm-tools/solaris-build/README.md

 * `vmmemctl` : VMware Memory Control (ballooning)
 * `vmhgfs`   : Host/Guest Filesystem

-Only network drivers will be loaded if corresponding virtual hardware is detected.
+Network drivers will be loaded only if corresponding virtual hardware is detected.
 Other drivers are loaded by the SMF services that need them.

 Libraries